-Tools like Pacvue have an Amazon PPC feature for optimizing your different ad products.
+Amazon PPC Optimization tools like Pacvue have a feature for optimizing your different ad products.
 Its AI-run automation can perform keyword harvesting and track sales and organic position for more efficient bids.
 The platform also lets you set up daily and monthly budgets, budget pacing, and rules to replenish low budgets.

 5. Adjust your bidding strategy according to a product’s page ranking

 Analyze your product's page ranking and position on the SRP based on their keywords and then set your bid according to where they appear on Amazon search.